CLI Reference¶

 - without

---port, Koharu chooses a random local port - with
+--port, Koharu chooses a random local port - without

 --headless, Koharu skips the Tauri window but still serves the Web UI and API - with